samizdatco/nginx-http-auth-digest/readme.rst

   included `htdigest.py`_ script).
 Each line of the file is a colon-separated list composed of a username, realm, and md5 hash combining name, realm, and password.
 For example:
   ``joi:enfield:ef25e85b34208c246cfd09ab76b01db7``
+  This file needs to be readable by your nginx user!

 auth_digest_timeout
 ~~~~~~~~~~~~~~~~~~~